top of page

 The strategy was to change passenger behaviour by introducing a new concept for 'Wait', 'Prepare' and 'Go to platform' based on the service status.

-Using colour, iconography, and specific commands has supported passenger traffic management and improved platform safety.
+The use of colour, iconography, and specific commands has supported passenger traffic management and improved platform safety.

 Codemasters logo